johnpuddephatt/leedscommunityhomes/_projects/armley.md

 updates:
 - date: Jan 2018
   title: Initial interest
-  description: Leeds Community Homes express their interest in Mistress Lane to Leeds City Council
+  description: Leeds Community Homes express their interest in Mistress Lane to Leeds
+    City Council
 - date: Mar 2018
   title: Feasibility funding
-  description: Leeds Community Homes receive funding from Locality to undertake initial feasibility work on the Mistress Lane site.
+  description: Leeds Community Homes receive funding from Locality to undertake initial
+    feasibility work on the Mistress Lane site.
 - date: Apr 2018
   title: Board backing
-  description: The Leeds Community Homes board agrees to continue to explore the possibility of building homes at Mistress Lane.
+  description: The Leeds Community Homes board agrees to continue to explore the possibility
+    of building homes at Mistress Lane.
 - date: May 2018
   title: Talking to the community
-  description: Leeds Community Homes begins conversations with local people and organisations in Armley, to explain plans and encourage people to get involved.
+  description: Leeds Community Homes begins conversations with local people and organisations
+    in Armley, to explain plans and encourage people to get involved.
+date: 2018-05-09 15:50:54 +0000
 ---
 We’re looking at a piece of land in Armley with potential for new homes.
 It’s early days – and creating affordable housing is never easy – but we’ll do all we can to make it work.